-- Vaccines for use in high-risk populations for infectious disease targets for which there are significant U.S. needs; - Vaccines for general pediatric, adolescent and adult populations for infectious disease applications; - · Cancer vaccines or immunotherapies which complement our existing programs and core expertise; and - · Gene-based delivery of therapeutic proteins, such as angiogenic growth factors, for treatment of cardiovascular disease.
+- Vaccines for use in high-risk populations for infectious disease targets for which there are significant needs; - Vaccines for general pediatric, adolescent and adult populations for infectious disease applications; - · Cancer vaccines or immunotherapies which complement our existing programs and core expertise; and - Gene-based delivery of therapeutic proteins, such as angiogenic growth factors, for treatment of cardiovascular diseases.

-We currently have three active independent clinical development programs in the areas of infectious disease and cancer including:
+We currently have five active independent clinical and preclinical development programs in the areas of infectious disease and cancer including:

-- A Phase 3 clinical trial using our Allovectin-7® immunotherapeutic in patients with metastatic melanoma which is being funded, up to certain limits, by AnGes MG, Inc., or AnGes, through cash payments and equity investments under a research and development agreement; - A Phase 2 clinical trial using our cytomegalovirus, or CMV, DNA vaccine in patients undergoing hematopoietic cell transplants, including bone marrow transplants; and - A Phase 1 clinical trial using our H5N1 pandemic influenza DNA vaccine formulated with our proprietary Vaxfectiff adjuvant.
+- A fully enrolled Phase 3 clinical trial using our Allovectin® immunotherapeutic in patients with metastatic melanoma which has been funded, up to certain limits, by AnGes MG, Inc., or AnGes, through cash payments and equity investments under a research and development agreement; - A recently completed Phase 2 clinical trial using TransVaxTM, our cytomegalovirus, or CMV, therapeutic DNA vaccine, in patients undergoing hematopoietic cell transplants.
+Preparation for a Phase 3 trial is ongoing; - An ongoing Phase 1 clinical trial using our H1N1 pandemic influenza DNA vaccine formulated with our proprietary Vaxfectin adjuvant; - A completed preclinical program using our CyMVectinTM prophylactic vaccine formulated with our proprietary Vaxfectin adjuvant to prevent CMV infection before and during pregnancy; and - · A preclinical program with therapeutic and prophylactic vaccines for herpes simplex virus 2 formulated with our proprietary Vaxfectin adjuvant.

-We have leveraged our patented technologies through licensing and collaboration arrangements, such as our licensing arrangements with Merck & Co., Inc., or Merck, the sanofi-aventis Group, or sanofi-aventis, AnGes, Aqua Health Ltd. of Canada, or Aqua Health, an affiliate of Novartis Animal Health, and Merial Limited, or Merial, a joint venture of Merck and sanofi-aventis, among other biopharmaceutical companies.
-These partnerships have resulted in the following two approvals in veterinary applications:
+We have leveraged our patented technologies through licensing and collaboration arrangements, such as our licensing arrangements with Merck & Co., Inc., or Merck, the sanofi-aventis Group, or sanofi-aventis, AnGes, Aqua Health Ltd. of Canada, or Aqua Health, an affiliate of Novartis Animal Health, and Merial Limited, or Merial, a subsidiary of sanofi-aventis, among other biopharmaceutical companies.
+Two of the licenses have resulted in the following approvals in veterinary applications, which we believe are important steps in the validation of our DNA delivery technology:

-- In 2005, the first product for one of our licensees utilizing our patented DNA delivery technology received approval for use in animals.
-Our licensee Aqua Health received approval from the Canadian Food Inspection Agency to market a DNA vaccine to protect farm-raised salmon against an infectious disease. - In 2007, our licensee Merial received notification of conditional approval from the U.S. Department of Agriculture, or USDA, to sell a therapeutic DNA vaccine designed to treat melanoma, a serious form of cancer, in dogs.
-Merial's vaccine is the first vaccine ever approved for therapeutic use.
+- In 2005, our licensee Aqua Health received approval from the Canadian Food Inspection Agency to sell a DNA vaccine, Apex-IHN, to protect farm-raised salmon against a lethal infectious disease. - In 2009, our licensee Merial received approval from the U.S. Department of Agriculture, or USDA, to market a therapeutic DNA vaccine, ONCEPTTM, designed to aid in extending the survival time of dogs with oral melanoma, which was launched in January 2010.
+We believe that Merial's vaccine is the first cancer vaccine ever approved for therapeutic use.